geopython/pygeometa/docs/content/index.md

-pygeometa provides a lightweight and Pythonic approach for users to easily create geospatial metadata in standards-based formats using simple configuration files (affectionately called metadata control files [MCF]).
+pygeometa provides a lightweight and Pythonic approach for users to easily create geospatial metadata in standards-based formats using simple configuration files (affectionately called Metadata Control Files [MCF]).
 Leveraging the simple but powerful YAML format, pygeometa can generate metadata in numerous standards.
 Users can also create their own custom metadata formats which can be plugged into pygeometa for custom metadata format output.